Pastor Jack Phelps

 An Air Force veteran of the Vietnam war, Phelps has worked as a miner, a logger, a mechanic, a journalist, as professional staff for the Alaska State House of Representatives and the United States Senate and as an adviser to four Alaska governors.

 Pastor Phelps is the author of Baptism: Two Vital Questions (Seventh Trumpet Books, 1990), How Home Schooling Will Change America (Seventh Trumpet Books, 1994) and Against Education Vouchers (Canon Press, 1994).
 He is currently working on a major study of the seven deadly sins and commentaries on I Corinthians and the Psalms of Asaph.
 He has been married to Debra (nee Howell) since 1970.
-They have 5 children and 22 grandchildren.
+They have 5 children, 24 grandchildren, and one great grandchild.

 In the autumn of 2008, Pastor Phelps was elected Presiding Minister of the CREC Council.
-He served a 3 year term and was reelected in 2011 to a second term, which ended in October, 2014.
-He currently serves as Chairman of the Executive Committee of the Joint Eastern European Project (JEEP) and as Presiding Minister of Anselm Presbytery.
+He served a three-year term and was reelected in 2011 to a second term, which ended in October, 2014.
+From September, 2015, until September, 2018, he was Presiding Minister of Anselm Presbytery.
+Phelps currently serves as Chairman of the Executive Committee for the Joint Eastern European Project (JEEP).

 Gerald Allsup has been a member of CBC since 1991 and was ordained by the Session of Covenant Bible Church in August, 2009.
 Gerald moved to Alaska when he was sixteen.
 He is the owner of Dominion Propeller Corporation, a company which has been servicing and selling aircraft propellers for Alaska’s aviation industry for more than thirty years.
 Gerald married his wife Melissa in 1983 and they have 9 children (six girls and three boys).
 He and Melissa have home-schooled all their children, 5 of whom have graduated.
 Gerald served as a board member of Alaska Private and Home Educators Association from 1995 to 2000 and was President from 1998 to 2000.